-In this post coach Tyler Ferrell explains what is the motorcycle move, why it is helpful and how he uses HackMotion sensor’s biofeedback to teach it during his lessons.
+In this post, coach Tyler Ferrell explains the Motorcycle Move, why it’s helpful, and how he uses HackMotion sensor’s biofeedback to teach it during his lessons.

 Watch the video below to see how Tyler uses HackMotion sensor.

-Tour professionals at impact have around -25 degrees more flexion (more bowing) of the lead wrist than they had at address.
-So if average pro player has 25 degrees extended (cupped) lead wrist at address, he on average has 0 degrees extended (flat) wrist at impact.
+Tour professionals, at impact, have around -25 degrees more flexion (more bowing) of the lead wrist than they had at address.
+If the average pro player has 25 degrees extended (cupped) lead wrist at address, he on average has 0 degrees extended (flat) wrist at impact.

-By studying the data of tour player wrist motion from the top of the backswing to impact we can see that they do something a little different from most amateur golfers.
-Many of them flex the lead wrist with a motion similar to a “motorcycle move” and get the clubface square to the target line earlier and that allows them to hit more powerful and solid shots.
+By studying tour player wrist motion from the top of the backswing to impact, we see that they do something a little different from most amateur golfers.
+Many of them flex the lead wrist with a motion similar to a “motorcycle move” and get the clubface square to the target line earlier.
+This allows them to hit more powerful and solid shots.

-At the top of the backswing take your lead hand and pretend it is no longer on a golf grip but on a motorcycle grip.
-Feel the knuckles of your lead hand turn clockwise as you start your downswing.
+At the top of the backswing, take your lead hand and pretend it is no longer on a golf grip but on a motorcycle grip.
+Feel the knuckles of your lead hand turn counter-clockwise as you start your downswing.
 This will give you the feel of closing the face earlier in your downswing.
-If you turn you knuckles but don’t keep rotating your body you will hook the golf ball or start the ball well left of your target.
-If you turn your body but don’t knuckle down enough you will leak it to the right.
+If you turn you knuckles but don’t keep rotating your body, you will hook the golf ball or start the ball well left of your target.
+If you turn your body but don’t knuckle down enough, you will leak it to the right.

 Take a look at 3 drills that Tyler Ferrell recommends to use with Hackmotion Biofeedback.